carmtsang/math_game/planning.md

 player class

 - there will be two different players, p1 and p2 for every game.
-- stores the lives left.
   method:
 - lives. counting how many lives are left for each player for initialization:
-- number of lives = 3
+- number of lives = 3, if player loses game, lives -1

 math question class